SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson5_Forms/Notes_Lesson5_Forms.md

 - how is css computed exactly and how does the font-size set to zero and back to some size work to:
   - get rid of whitespace
   - size things based on this mechanism?
+- how to handle browser specific stuff such as the `autocorrect` attributes for the Safari browser?
+  Because it does not validate through the w3c validator and is browser specific, it should probably be only be included in a response served to a Safari browser?
+- how to handle space in html attributes such as for instance `<option value="Tommy Boy"></option>` ?
+  Does it need to be encoded at this point or does that automatically happen when the form data is sent to the server through the action URL?